DirtyDabe23/Projects/techRequirements.md

 # Current Blockers

 - ***Relationship Issue with Site Technical Contact***
     - Randomly Terminating Access
-- Revocation of Administrator Prompts
+    - Revocation of Administrator Permissions of our Managament Accounts
     - System Shutdown of Management VMs

 ***No Full Access to Firewall***
 - Managed by a 3rd Party